benc-uk/kube-workshop/00-pre-reqs/readme.md

 Although not essential, it's advised to create a `vars.sh` file holding all the parameters that will be common across many of the commands that will be run.
 This way you have a single point of reference for them and they can be easily reset in the event of a session timing out or terminal closing.

-Sample `vars.sh` file is shown below, feel free to use any values you wish for the resource group, region cluster name etc. To use the file simply source it through bash with `source vars.sh`, do this before moving to the next stage.
+Sample `vars.sh` file is shown below, feel free to use any values you wish for the resource group, region cluster name etc.

 > Note.
 The ACR name must be globally unique and not contain dashes or dots